KonnorRogers/webpacker-docs-proxy/README.md

-# Pulls down the docs from Webpacker
+# Purpose

+A more functional and navigatable Webpacker docs

+- Nightly builds pulling from the `doc/` repo of Webpacker

 ## Getting started